Civo Kubernetes KUBE100

 k3sup join --ip 192.168.0.20 --server-ip 192.168.0.10 --user pi k3sup join --ip 192.168.0.30 --server-ip 192.168.0.10 --user pi

-Then install some applications on my new cluster with k3sup
+You can get it by following instructions on the github README then install some applications on my new cluster with arkade

-k3sup app install openfaas k3sup app install cert-manager k3sup app install postgresql
+arkade install openfaas arkade install cert-manager arkade install postgresql

 It’s that easy!